Nested Sampling for Non-Gaussian Inference in SLAM Factor Graphs: Implementation

+We use an open source package called dynesty, developed by \citet{speagle2020dynesty}, for performing nested sampling in line~\ref{line:nested-sampling} of Algorithm~\ref{algo: nested-sampling-based SLAM}.
+A vanilla sampler based on nested sampling was also implemented to justify the advantage of exploiting factor graph structure.
+In the vanilla sampler, all SLAM factors are incorporated into the likelihood model for nested sampling while predetermined uniform distributions of all variables are supplied as the prior distribution.
+This vanilla sampler is denoted as NS(UnifPr) in~\cref{sec:results} for comparison.

-We implemented Algorithms \ref{algo: structured factors} and \ref{algo: nested-sampling-based SLAM} for obtaining structured factors and drawing posterior samples via NSFG.
-Note that we use a package, dynesty \cite{speagle2020dynesty}, for performing nested sampling in NSFG.
-We supply the gradient of our factors to the NUTS and SMC implementations in PyMC3 \cite{salvatier16probabilistic} to solve our SLAM problems.
-We used the default built-in initialization functions in PyMC3 for NUTS and supplied a predetermined uniform distribution that covers the space of interests to SMC.
-GTSAM was always initialized with the groundtruth pose and landmark values.
-All sampling-based techniques were implemented in Python while the C++ library of GTSAM \cite{dellaert2012factor} was used.
+Two other state-of-the-art stochastic inference methods, NUTS and SMC, a state-of-the-art Gaussian SLAM solver, GTSAM~\cite{dellaert2012factor}, and a non-Gaussian SLAM solver, NF-iSAM~\cite{huang21icra}, are tested in our experiments as well.
+We supply our SLAM factors to the NUTS and SMC implementations in PyMC3~\cite{salvatier16probabilistic}, GTSAM, and NF-iSAM to solve our SLAM problems.
+We used the default built-in initialization functions in PyMC3 for NUTS and provided a predetermined uniform distribution that covers the space of interest to SMC.
+The C++ library of GTSAM was used while all other techniques were implemented in Python.
 All computation was run on an AMD Ryzen ThreadRipper 3970X processor with 32 cores.